 How is an adjudication application served on the respondent?

-Unless otherwise agreed by the parties, service should occur on the respondent during normal business hours at the respondent's ordinary place of business or in accordance with the NSW Electronic Transmissions Act 2000 Section 8.
-Your lockbox may be used to electronically serve documents in accordance with the NSW Electronic Transmissions Act 2000.
+Unless otherwise agreed by the parties, service should occur on the respondent during normal business hours at the respondent's ordinary place of business or in accordance with the NSW Electronic Transactions Act 2000 Section 8.
+Your lockbox may be used to electronically serve documents in accordance with the NSW Electronic Transactions Act 2000.

 A delay in serving the identical adjudication application on the respondent will cause a delay in the commencement of the adjudicator commencing work on determining the application.